weiword/guide/investments/index.md

 order: 99
 ---
 !!!warning Warning
-The information provided is for informational purposes only and does not constitute financial or legal advice.
+The information provided is for educational purposes only and does not constitute financial or legal advice.
 !!!

 <style>